Lucinda Devlin, The OmegaSuites, Virginia Electric Chair, 1991. Courtesy of Galerie m, Duisburg and the artist.

 (In)Visibility of Violence seeks to explore these unequal power structures and the visual regimes that shape the perception of violence: What societal, political, and media mechanisms make violence visible or invisible?
 How is violence documented, instrumentalized, or censored?
 What creative and artistic approaches can render violence perceptible?
 How do artists employ strategies such as alienation, censorship, documentation, or spectacularization to depict or obscure violence?

-The exhibition builds on the collaboration initiated in October 2024 with the Research Center for Transformations of Political Violence (TraCe), which began with the dialogue panel “Depictions of Excessive Use of Force – Between Disturbance and Attraction” at Kunsthalle.
+The exhibition is a collaboration with the Research Center “Transformations of Political Violence” (TraCe), which began in October 2024 with the dialogue panel “Depictions of Excessive Use of Force – Between Disturbance and Attraction” at Kunsthalle.
+The exhibition will be accompanied by a journal published jointly by the KUNSTHALLE GIESSEN and scholars from the TraCe Research Center.

 Hiba Alansari (1983, Libya) is a multidisciplinary artist based in Berlin.
 Born in Libya and raised in Syria, her work explores political violence, trauma, and memory through sculptures, performances, and installations.